Its-Akhil/its-Akhil/README.md

     devOps: ["Docker", "AWS"],
     misc: ["Firebase", "Selenium", "OpenCV"]
   },
-  currentFocus: "Exploring new front-end technologies",
+  currentFocus: "Exploring containerization and CI/CD for rapid deployment",
   funFact: "There are 10 types of people in the world: those who understand binary, and those who don't" };
 ```